 The exams officer has created a SOP as a guidance for a member of staff if the exams officer is not in.
 Exams office staff and a senior leader has been briefed on the processes and signposted to the SOP documentation.
 A list of contacts in the local area who are also exams officers is on file, also, awarding bodies contact details are accessible.
+Additionally, if the exams officer is not in the data manager has logins and other materials needed to complete any task

-2. ALS lead/SENCo extended absence at a critical stage of the exam cycle
+2. SENCo (or equivalent role) extended absence at a critical stage of the exam cycle